 A sense of urgency is often partly due – or at least a scapegoat – when emotions are pushed aside in working life.
 Honesty and openness are the best strategy with colleagues when they are in a hurry or stressed.

 “For example, a better reaction than a mere grunt or thoughtless comment is to say, for example: ‘I’m glad you brought this up.
 Let’s come back to it tomorrow.’”
 Merja suggests.

 “Few people are so busy that they don’t have time to say thank you, it won’t take many seconds.
 Sometimes it is easy to mask things by saying you are busy”, Tuomas adds.

 Both agree that it doesn’t take big changes to make a change; instead, small gestures and genuine encounters are an easy way to make room for emotions at the workplace.
 Thanking is an easy way to start.

 The Tunto2 training has been an “incredibly positive” experience for both Merja and Tuomas.
 Both also believe and hope that the topic of emotions at work remains part of the normal workday routines of everyone at VTT in the future.

 “Just like first aid skills are sometimes reviewed in a team meeting, it would be good to return to emotional skills together from time to time.
 For example, we could consider together how to react to certain situations.
 Then, when those situations occur in real life, there would already be jointly agreed ways of dealing with matters”, Merja suggests.

-Merja and Tuomas give special praise to the learning buddy working model:
+Merja and Tuomas give special praise to the study buddy working model:

-Merja agrees: “The discussions I had with my learning buddy were incredible, and learning together motivated.
-I believe that the learning buddy system is suitable for many situations and I hope that it has come to VTT to stay.”
+Merja agrees: “The discussions I had with my study buddy were incredible, and learning together motivated.
+I believe that the study buddy system is suitable for many situations and I hope that it has come to VTT to stay.”

 Both Merja and Tuomas emphasise the importance of genuine encounters and an open atmosphere in the workplace.
 And they don’t always ask much.